 Safe Sleeping Supervision for Toddlers and Preschoolers at Dallas Daycares

 Toddlers and preschoolers over the age of 18 months who are under the center’s care for five or more hours must be given rest time.
 Naptime is not time off for daycare providers.
 Instead, it is an important part of your child’s day during which your child should be supervised, and daycare providers are responsible for compliance with all relevant safety regulations.

 Napping equipment must not block entrances or exits to the area, and it should be arranged to provide caregivers with adequate space between sleeping places.
-Children and caregivers both should have access to walkways, so they do not have to walk on or over where other children are sleeping.
-The area must be arranged so caregivers can adequately supervise off the children who are napping.
+Children and caregivers both should have access to walkways so they do not have to walk on or over where other children are sleeping.
+The area must be arranged so caregivers can adequately supervise the children who are napping.

 Children who are not in a safe and secure sleep space with adequate supervision at daycare are at an increased risk of injury, including:

-What to Do After a Daycare Sleep Injury
+What to Do After a Daycare Sleep Injury in Dallas

 If you suspect your child was injured because the daycare was negligent about sleep arrangements, report the incident immediately.
 Talk to the teacher who was in charge when the incident occurred.
 Find out as much as you can about what led to the injury.
 Ask what the daycare provider did after the injury happened.
 If the injury was serious, the provider should have sought immediate emergency medical treatment.

-Even if daycare already got medical treatment for your child, you should always take your child to a physician following an injury.
+Even if the daycare already got medical treatment for your child, you should always take your child to a physician following an injury.
 Often the symptoms of a severe injury don’t show up until later, which makes a doctor’s exam crucial.
 If a child is diagnosed and treated for an injury, or if the unimaginable has happened and your child lost their life, daycare negligence could be to blame.

 Contact The Button Law Firm